Stardust Wink: Manga

 Stardust Wink is written and illustrated by Nana Haruta.
 It was serialized in the monthly shōjo manga magazine Ribon from the February 2009 issue released on December 29, 2008, to the February 2013 issue released on December 28, 2012.
 The chapters were later released in 11 bound volumes by Shueisha under the Ribon Mascot Comics imprint.
 The first-press edition of each book came with a character file bookmark.

 In 2010, Haruta published a spin-off side story in Margaret, which was later compiled in volume 6.
+After the series' run, Haruta published another spin-off side story titled Sekai de Ichiban Semai Hoshi (世界で1番せまい星) in the 2013 Winter Daizōkan edition of Ribon Special, which focused on Mashiro and Rin, and was later published in volume 1 of Tsubasa to Hotaru.

+Audio drama

 During the series' run, a vomic (voice comic) was released on Shueisha's website on May 13, 2011, which adapted the first chapter.
 The vomic was also later released as a magazine gift on DVD with the June 2012 issue of Ribon on May 1, 2012.
-After the series' run, Haruta published another spin-off side story titled Sekai de Ichiban Semai Hoshi (世界で1番せまい星) in the 2013 Winter Daizōkan edition of Ribon Special, which focused on Mashiro and Rin, and was later published in volume 1 of Tsubasa to Hotaru.